johnrskeen/colour-picker/roadmap.md

 - view colour database
 - some sort of search (don't really know how best to implement this at the moment)
 - make inspect colour preview have rounded corners when expanding from rounded corner saved colour button (saved colour buttons are no longer square but are rounded square)
-- (introduced in v2.2.0) sometimes favorite colour indicator doesn't show for all colours
+- (bug introduced in v2.2.0) sometimes favorite colour indicator doesn't show for all colours

 ### v2.2.1
-- (introduced in v2.2.0) fix un-clickable favorite colours bug (after some buttons have been selected)
+- (bug introduced in v2.2.0) fix un-clickable favorite colours bug (after some buttons have been selected)

 ### v2.2.0
 - sorting by colour (maybe offer a few different options of sorting by colour)